gman999/doc/general/network-host-discovery.md

 __Automating Daily nmap Scans and the ndiff Command__

-On local networks where regularly monitoring of hosts is a necessarity, it may be worth automating regular scans such as daily or even hourly for unauthorized hosts.
+On local networks where regularly monitoring of hosts is a necessity, it may be worth automating regular scans such as daily or even hourly for unauthorized hosts.

 nmap includes the ndiff tool, which makes comparing nmap output easier, allowing changes to be displayed once a local network's baseline hosts are established.
+But instead of comparing nmap output as ASCII text, XML must be used.

 The [nmap Book](https://nmap.org/book/ndiff-man-periodic.html) provides a simple shell script to run out of the Unix cron daemon.